htl-leo-itp-2325-4-5BHITM/cam-connect/conventions.md

 - if you can't complete a piece of code right now, add a `//TODO` comment
 - every major, bigger block of functions (all that create a new entry, all that display refresh and edit the devices) should be wrapped in a `//region name ..code here.. //endregion` that way they can be folded in webstorm
-- when using variables which uses are not immediatly clear add a comment on the same line to explain or on the line abovce to explain for multiple
+- when using variables which uses are not immediatly clear add a comment on the same line to explain or on the line above to explain for multiple
 - script, style and mockup files belonging together should have the same name
+- Id should be written like this `thingId`

 this example is very basic, some of the comments are not needed here, but you get the idea
 ```JS